Alejogb1/job-board/blog-data/does-a-futuresordered-alternative-exist-that-provides-sequential-results.md

 id: "does-a-futuresordered-alternative-exist-that-provides-sequential-results"
 ---

-Okay, let's tackle this.
-I remember wrestling (oops, pardon me, *dealing*) with this exact issue a few years back when we were building a distributed processing pipeline for genomic data.
+,  I remember wrestling (oops, pardon me, *dealing*) with this exact issue a few years back when we were building a distributed processing pipeline for genomic data.
 We needed the speed of asynchronous operations but the deterministic order of the results was absolutely crucial for downstream analysis, a common stumbling block when dealing with `futures`.
 The standard `futures` implementation doesn't guarantee the order of completion, and that was a problem.

 The core challenge, as I see it, is reconciling the non-deterministic nature of concurrent execution with the need for strictly ordered results. `FuturesOrdered`, as you likely know, is designed for asynchronous tasks where the order of *initiation* matters, not the order of completion.
 It returns results as they become available, which often leads to out-of-sequence output.
 This is great for some use cases, not so great for scenarios where, say, your data processing stages depend on strict sequencing.